GIScience/gis-training-resource-center/content/Wiki/en_qgis_common_errors_and_Issues.md

 ```

 2. Put in a `file name` and click on the `three points` ![](/fig/Three_points.png) to save the file on the wished directory place.
-3. Select the corresponding CRS/KBS.
+3. Select the corresponding CRS.
 4. Click `ok`.

 ```{figure} /fig/en_qgis_save_layer02.png